 Oscar?
 Oscar who?
-At the American Academy of Cosmetic Dentistry, excellence is recognized with the Celebration of Excellence award, more commonly known as the Evy.
+At the American Academy of Cosmetic Dentistry, excellence is recognized with an AACD Evy Award.
 The Evy moniker and the statuette’s design both have significance founded in the history of the Academy and in the fundamentals of cosmetic dentistry.

 To bring you up to speed, here are ten little known but important facts about the Evy: